After leaving Petaro, Altaf Shaikh joined the

 University, Malmo, Sweden.

-His first job was with PNSC in 1968 and sailed around the world calling
+His first job was with PNSC (Pakistan National

-at many of the famous ports of the world.
-He
+many of the famous ports of the world.
+After

-He became a lecturer at the PNSC Marine College at
+life, he thus chose to become an educator and became a lecturer at the PNSC Marine College.

 eight years.
 In his later years, he settled down